ToshioCP/Rake-tutorial-for-beginners-en/sec6.md

 ```

 Bash recognizes that the characters between two double quotes is one argument.
-And it passes it to Rake as the first argument.
+And Bash passes it to Rake as the first argument.
-Then, Rake determines that `hello` is the task.
+Then, Rake determines that `hello` is a task name.
 And that `James Robinson` and `Kelly Baker` are two arguments for the task.

 On the other hand, a task definition in a Rakefile has parameters after the task name, separated by commas.